Gobinath-Periyasamy/CS6530-Assignment-6-Digital-Signature/README.md

 Steps to Execute the Program:

-1. To open the dsaa.exe file.
+1. To open the dsa.exe file.
 2. To input the Signatures S1 and S2 (will be dsiaplyed int the screen)
 3. To give Y or y to continue verfiication with other signature pair.